marekborowiec/teaching/command-line1.md

 ls
 cd ..
 ```
-In the directories 1 through 3 you should see three directories named SubdirA through SubdirC.
+In the directories 1 through 3 you should see three directories named `SubdirA` through `SubdirC`.

 ### Tab completion
 Typing `Directory1/SubdirA` every time you want to move into that directory or, worse, jumping even more levels in the directory tree is tedious and error-prone.
 Fortunately command line interfaces have the tab completion feature.
 In the `Sandbox` directory, try typing `cd D`, then press the `Tab` key.
 The command line should expand to `cd Directory`.
 Now you just need to add number to the end and `/`.
 Now press `Tab` once again.
 After expanding to `Subdir` try hitting `Tab` twice more.
 You should see the available options: